 Use a bottled Korean BBQ marinade: If you’re as lazy as I can sometimes be, you’ll appreciate the use of a prepared Korean sauce.
 It’s more economical than buying the 8 or more ingredients to make it from scratch — some of which you may never use again.
 Look for Korean stir-fry sauce or Korean BBQ marinade in the Asian foods section of well-stocked supermarkets.

-You can embellish the bowl with any kind of simple salad or even just some sliced raw vegetables.
-Kimchi is always a welcome addition!
+Embellish the bowls: You can embellish the bowl with any kind of simple salad or even just some sliced raw vegetables.
+Kimchi is an essential addition!
+An alternative to placing kimchi and cucumber on the bowl just as they are, try this delicious Cucumber and Kimchi Salad instead.
+Same goes for Napa Cabbage and Kimchi Coleslaw.